dfchil/enDjinn/README.md

 #### Fonts
 The simplicity of the qfont system is demonstrated in the [enj_hello](./examples/enj_hello/) example.

-For richer font requirements to the [enj_writing example](./examples/enj_writing/code/enj_writing.c) for now.
+For richer font requirements refer to the [enj_fonts example](./examples/enj_fonts/code/enj_fonts.c) for now.
 A more in depth description of this will follow.

 #### Sound Effects
 #### CDI Images